-Since the days of Velázquez, there had been a tradition throughout Europe of memorializing battles and victories in oil paintings.
-On the basis of his experiences, Mariano Fortuny Marsal was commissioned by the Council of the Province of Barcelona to paint a large canvas diorama of the capture of the enemy camps of Muley-el-Abbas and Muley-el-Hamed by the Spanish army.
+Since the days of Diego Velázquez, there had been a tradition throughout Europe of memorializing battles and victories in oil paintings.
+Based on his experiences, Mariano Fortuny Marsal was commissioned by the Council of the Province of Barcelona to paint a large canvas diorama of the capture of the enemy camps of Muley-el-Abbas and Muley-el-Hamed by the Spanish army.
 He began his composition of The Battle of Tetuan on a canvas 45 feet long and though he worked on it, on and off for ten years, he never completed it.

 Art Movement: Romanticism, Orientalism.

 Artists Influencing Fortuny y Marsal: Claudi Lorenzale, Pau Milà y Fontanals.

 Painters Maria Fortuny y Marsal Influenced: Attilio Simonetti.